 - It’s easy to use – just like a debit card or credit card

-- Your money is protected by Chip and PIN card security, and includes the protection of Visa Zero Liability Policy, protecting you from fraudulent charges or unauthorised purchases.4
+- Your money is protected by Chip and PIN card security, and includes the protection of Mastercard® Zero Liability protection, protecting you from fraudulent charges or unauthorised purchases.3

 - You can load multiple currencies onto the one card – ideal if you’re visiting other countries part from just Thailand

 - You can use it for ATM withdrawals, just like with a debit card

 - Some travel money cards give you two cards linked to the one account, so you can keep on accessing your money even if one is lost or stolen.
 With a credit card, on the other hand, you would need to cancel your card and arrange a replacement.